 Before applying for any loan, it’s quite important and necessary to understand the key factors which determine your interest rate offers.
-For some federal student loans such as the direct unsubsidized loans and the direct subsidized loans that are received through FASFA and CSS, their interest rates are fixed by the federal or state government.
-These are only subject to change by Congress or federal law.
+For some federal student loans such as the direct unsubsidized and subsidized loans that are received through FASFA and CSS, their interest rates are fixed by the federal or state government.
+These are only subject to change by Congress or Federal Law.

 It is observed that the requirements and criteria that determine the student interest rates vary among lenders.
 For most undergrads without a job or any means of repaying the loan, a co-signer is most likely involved.
 This is sometimes a parent or guardian.
 The interest rate is determined by the borrower or the cosigner’s income, credit score, debt, and ability to repay the loan without going into default.